tamlyn/react-native-audio-api/README.md

   Simple ability to play and buffer audio, with all of the most commonly used functions, same as on the web, without the need to create and manipulate an audio graph.

 - **MIDI support 🎸**<br />
-  Complementary lib for react-native-audio-api, that will allow to communicate with MIDI devices or read/write MIDI files.
+  Complementary lib for react-native-audio-api, that will allow to communicate with MIDI devices.

 - **Spatial Audio 🛢️**<br />
   manipulate audio in 3D space